acsicuib/YAFS/docs/introduction/basic.rst

 Basic Concepts
 ==============

-In order to run a YAFS simulation you should define the following elements -we have used  tutorial/main1.py code- :x
+For running a simulation, you must define the following elements (we have used a basic example to explain them tutorial/main1.py) :

 ----------------
 Network Topology
 ----------------

+Firstly, the definition of a topology.
 A topology consists of a set of nodes and links.
 The nodes are elements of the network that serve as a link between other elements and have the ability to execute or host the application.

 That is, a node has associated computing characteristics: